Skip to content

 vi.spyOn(exports, 'method').mockImplementation(() => {})

-• Mock exported class implementation
+Mock an exported class implementation

-Example with vi.mock and prototype:
+1. Example with vi.mock and .prototype:

 ts